Daniel McCarthy (producer)

 McCarthy also partnered with the Children's Television Workshop (now called Sesame Workshop) to produce a Canadian version of Sesame Street.
 McCarthy, the Director of the CBC Sesame Street Project, oversaw the creation of Sesame Street Canada, which debuted on the CBC in 1972, combining American and Canadian produced segments.
 He developed new segments specifically for Sesame Street Canada, which were produced by the CBC with distinctly Canadian themes and set designs.
 McCarthy also introduced basic French language lessons to the show.
 He brought in Canadian entertainers and personalities for the show.
 Sesame Street Canada, which changed its name to Sesame Park in 1996, aired until 2002.

-McCarthy died on January 10, 2013, at the Grove Nursing Home in Arnprior, Ontario, at the age of 86.
-He was survived by his wife, Mary Sue, their seven children, and six grandchildren.
+McCarthy died on 10 January 2013, at the Grove Nursing Home in Arnprior, Ontario, at the age of 86.